dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 I was alone.
 But at least I had hundreds of friends.
 And if they were all fakers, who was I to judge?
 I was a faker too.

+<p align="center">***</p>

+Author's Note: As a reward for your patience while I wrote this chapter, I wrote a bonus story.
+It's a completely separate Truman Show fanfic: <a href="https://archiveofourown.org/works/39151989">Superior Man, True Man: the Extraordinary Study of the Kent Orphan</a>.
+Enjoy!